NeilM5/AquaBit/README.md

 # AquaBit

-Aquabit is a pixel-like aquarium simuluaton game
+Aquabit is a pixel-like aquarium simulation game

 ## Description